Leonid-Erlygin/text_uncertainty/README.md

 ```
 image building process takes about 10 min, and it will install all the dependecies.

-If you want to create development container please run following commands:
+(optional) If you want to create development container please run following commands:
 ```bash
 cd docker_scripts
 bash launch_container.sh